How do students find themselves in the Community Standards (CS) office?

 - Students will know that they have formal charges pending against them because they will receive electronic notification (sent to their University e-mail account) in the form of an incident report or violation form.

 - These will include a list of the pending charges, a narrative of the incident and, potentially, a request for an informal meeting.

-- For more serious cases a Preliminary Meeting (cases with Level 2 and Level 3 sanctions) is the first stage of the student conduct process where students are invited to review and discuss information contained in their incident report.
+- For more serious cases a Preliminary Meeting (cases with Level 2 and Level 3 sanctions) is the first stage of the student conduct process where students are invited to review and discuss the information contained in their incident report.

-- They are encouraged to ask questions concerning all charges against them as well as options available within the student conduct system.
+- Students are encouraged to ask questions concerning all charges against them as well as options available within the student conduct system.
 If a student accepts responsibility for the violation(s) and accepts the sanctions described (by signing a statement acknowledging this) the information is forwarded to CS where the information is reviewed, and if approved, the sanction(s) are applied and the case is closed.

 - If a student accepts responsibility for the violation(s), but disputes at least one of the sanctions described, the student may request a sanction hearing where a hearing officer will determine sanctions.

 - If a student denies responsibility for the violation(s) the student may request a formal responsibility hearing (for cases with Level 3 sanctions) where a hearing panel will weigh all of the information presented and decide on responsibility and then sanctions if applicable.

 - If you choose not to attend your Preliminary Meeting the complainant in a case with a Level 2 sanction you will not have the ability to request an appeal.
 If you choose not to attend the Preliminary Meeting with the complainant for cases with a Level 3 sanction your case will be forwarded CS and a formal responsibility hearing will be scheduled.